 Protecting the Rights of Workers Who Suffered Vision or Hearing Loss

-Experienced Philadelphia Workers’ Compensation Lawyer Can Help you Obtain the Benefits You Need
+Workers’ Compensation Lawyers Can Help you Obtain the Benefits You Need

 As we age, we experience some loss of vision or hearing.
 Suddenly, it seems, you need to hold that paper out a little farther to read it, or the TV volume needs to be a little higher.
 But some people experience more sudden or more serious hearing or vision loss as a result of their jobs.
-When they do, they rely on people like us – the Philadelphia workers’ compensation lawyers of Larry Pitt & Associates – to help them obtain the benefits they need in order to protect their family.
-Whether your loss was gradual or sudden, we can assist you in securing a better future for you and your loved ones.
+When they do, they rely on workers’ compensation lawyers to help them obtain the benefits they need in order to protect their families.
+Whether your loss was gradual or sudden, Larry Pitt & Associates, P.C. can assist you in securing a better future for you and your loved ones.

 Work-Related Hearing Loss

 Certain occupations and industries are more likely to lead to sudden or gradual hearing loss.
-That is because even with the right safety equipment, such as noise-cancelling head phones or over-the-ear protectors, loud noises and vibrations can do damage over time.
-The Philadelphia workers most at risk of losing their hearing tend to work in:
+That is because even with the right safety equipment, such as noise-canceling headphones or over-the-ear protectors, loud noises and vibrations can do damage over time.
+The workers most at risk of losing their hearing tend to work in:

 - Emergency services